DavidBenko/DBEnvironmentConfiguration/README.md

 Shorthand
 ---------
-**DBEnvironmentConfiguration** allows shorthand to get environment variables and to set the environment
+**DBEnvironmentConfiguration** allows shorthand to get environment variables and to set the environment.
+To turn on the shorthand, define `_DBEC_SHORTHAND_` before importing the header.

 ##### Turn on environment variable shorthand
 ```objc